-Students throughout the Malverne School District have once again demonstrated academic improvement and overall success for the 2012-2013 school year.
-Based on a variety of measures, including national recognition for “College Readiness”, Advanced Placement (AP) results, Regents examination scores and other measures of success, the district is proud to announce that over the past five years, there has been a definitive trend of higher academic achievement.
+Students throughout the Malverne School District have once again demonstrated academic improvement and overall success for the 2013-2014 school year.
+Based on a variety of measures, including national recognition for “College Readiness”, Advanced Placement (AP) results, Regents examination scores and other measures of success, the district is proud to announce that over the past six years, there has been a definitive trend of higher academic achievement.

-During the 2012-2013 school year, 182 AP exams were administered.
-Fifty five percent of students achieved a score of three or higher, a significant increase from only 14 percent reaching that same level in 2008.
-The number of students who achieved scores of four or five also dramatically rose from 4 percent in 2008 to 24 percent in 2013.
-This represents an overall increase of “high” scores in excess of 600 percent during this time period.
-This year, a record number of students earned honors as AP Scholars with 13 AP Scholars; 7 AP Scholars with Honors; and 5 AP Scholars with Distinction.
-As a testament to the school’s continued growth and improvement on AP exams, Malverne High School was recognized for the first time among the elite 10% of the nation’s outstanding high schools for “college readiness” in the annual USA high school rankings by NEWSWEEK Magazine and THE WASHINGTON POST.
+During the 2013-2014 school year, 197 AP exams were administered.
+60% of our students achieved a score of three or higher.
+The number of students who achieved scores of four or five also dramatically rose from 4% in 2008 to 30% in 2014.
+The overall increase of “high” scores for this time period rose 700%.
+We had 13 AP scholars; 4 AP Scholars with Honors and 5 AP Scholars with Distinction.
+This year, Malverne High School was recognized in the Washington Post for being in the top 6% of the nation’s outstanding high schools for “college readiness”.

 “As we move forward, Malverne administrators, teachers and staff members will continue to work with students on developing their full academic potential, as well as emphasize the importance of character and behavior and the total development of each child in our care”, Dr. Hunderfund stated.
 “Over the past five years, we have made notable progress, and we all look forward to continuing in this direction.”